oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-search.rst

    * **Number of Products in Search Autocomplete** --- Maximum number of products shown in the storefront autocomplete dropdown.

+   * **Number of Categories in Search Autocomplete** --- Maximum number of categories shown in the storefront autocomplete dropdown.

      .. image:: /user/img/system/config_commerce/product/search-autocomplete.png
-        :alt: Illustration of 10 products in the autocomplete search field
+        :alt: Illustration of 4 products and 2 categories in the autocomplete search field

    * **Allow Partial Product Search** --- When enabled, the customer can find a product in the global search and on quick order form using a substring inside a word.
 Enabling this option may have a performance impact on search behaviour.